Ugo Cavallero

-Comando Supremo (Italian Supreme Command) on June 1941.
+Comando Supremo (Italian Supreme Command) in June 1941.
 He was dismissed from his command due to his lacklustre performance, and was arrested upon the fall of Benito Mussolini's regime.
 Cavallero was later freed by the Germans, but refused to collaborate and was found dead the following day.

 Biography

 Early life and career

 Born in Casale Monferrato, Piedmont, Cavallero had a privileged childhood as a member of the Italian nobility.
 After attending military school, Cavallero was commissioned a second lieutenant in 1900.
 Cavallero later attended college and graduated in 1911, earning a degree in mathematics.
 A man of vast culture, Cavallero was fluent in both German and English.
 Still in the army, Cavallero fought in Libya in 1913, during the Italo-Turkish War, and was awarded a Bronze Medal of Military Valor.

 In 1907, Cavallero was initiated in the regular Masonic Lodge "Dante Alighieri" of Turin, which was affiliated to the Grand Orient of Italy.
 Subsequently, he become a member of the Scottish Rite Serenenissima Gran Loggia d'Italia located in Rome, where on 15 August 1918 he received the 33rd and highest degree.